 Free is always better.
 The best option is to try and get a free internet package that offers free WiFi on cruise ships as part of your planning and booking.
 So look out for campaigns both before you book and even after you have booked your cruise.

-If you are lucky enough to book with a package that offers free WiFi on cruise ships, it will stipulate exactly what it is you get (e.g., surf, social media, etc.) and for how many devices.
+If you are lucky enough to book with a package offering free WiFi on cruise ships, it will stipulate precisely what you get (e.g., surfing, social media, etc.) and for how many devices.

 And if you want to upgrade, it’s possible, and you pay the difference.

 Alternatively, see if you can get On Board Credit (pocket money to spend on board the ship) included in your booking.
 This way, you can use the credit to purchase an internet package.